Fridge003/Fridge003/README.md

 I'm Baizhou Zhang, a master student majoring in computer science at UC San Diego.
 I graduated from Peking University with a Bachelor of Science degree in artificial intelligence.

 I'm interested in the area of machine learning systems, including training frameworks, inference frameworks and deep learning compilers.
-I'm also trying to learn technologies about parallel programming, such as Cuda.
+I'm also learning technologies about deep learning algorithms, parallel programming, computer architecture and cloud computing.

 In my spare time, I like playing video games on Nintendo Switch, or playing classical piano pieces (Bach, Mozart and Debussy are my favourite composers).